cennznet/doughnut-paper/format.md

 Signature of `<VERSION><PAYLOAD>`, signed by the issuer.

 ### 0
 * Schnorrkel signature
+    * Separation:
-    * The last 512 bits
+        * The last 64 bytes

 ### 1
 * Ed25519 signature
+    * Separation:
-    * The last 512 bits
+        * The last 64 bytes

 # Length